mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 c = 'pink'; // "pink" is not assignable
 ```

-One reason is that enums with number values
+One reason for this is that enums with number values
 allow any number to be assigned.
 For example: